anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 > _List needs to be prioritized; expect additional objectives to be added, as they arise.
 This represents the _What_, not the _How_.

-1. The implementation of Networking inside the HW Layer should not be visible to the VNF/CNF and should preferably not even be visible to the IaaS/CaaS // TF #2
+1. The implementation of Networking inside the HW Layer should not be visible to the VNF/CNF and should preferably not even be visible to the IaaS/CaaS
 1. Provide networks for L3 tenant, GWs, SDS, etc.
-1. CLEANLY decouple interface/reference points between CNTT constituencies
+1. Cleanly decouple interface/reference points between CNTT constituencies
 1. Provide interoperability at layer demarcation/reference points within the NFVI.
 Ex.:
    * any RA couples to RM
    * like RI couples to RA
    * like VIs couple to RA
    * Operators can design or procure a compatible fabric
-1. Concurrently supports containerized and virtualized coexistence for VNF->CNF cutovers, as well as protracted parallel operations // TF #1
+1. Concurrently supports containerized and virtualized coexistence for VNF->CNF cutovers, as well as protracted parallel operations
-1. Provide a version controlled catalog of APIs, and their respective spans of control, capabilities and purpose, to facilitate predictable integration w/ a wide selection of fabric implementations // relates to Petar's #3
+1. Provide a version controlled catalog of APIs, and their respective spans of control, capabilities and purpose, to facilitate predictable integration w/ a wide selection of fabric implementations
-1. Provide ability for any number of Operator-specific fabrics to power CNTT NFVI // relates to Petar's #1
+1. Provide ability for any number of Operator-specific fabrics to power CNTT NFVI
 1. Enable RC's ability to realize mandated OVP qualification deliverables
 1. Unambiguously document the responsibilities of each CNTT constituency
-1. In cases where a VNF/CNF require HW layer resources it should be under the control of the Virtualization Layer // TF #3
+1. In cases where a VNF/CNF require HW layer resources it should be under the control of the Virtualization Layer
-1. It is important that the HW Infrastructure Manager, each VIM and each VNF/CNF could be managed by separate organizations // TF #4
+1. It is important that the HW Infrastructure Manager, each VIM and each VNF/CNF could be managed by separate organizations
 1. Drive the industry towards convergence on ABIs supporting Cloud-Native implementations for SmartNICs

 > _**Editor's Note:** Consider moving objectives to a table_